Sanix-Darker/testa/README.md

 # Tesla

-Tesla is the best, simple and UnnitTest tool "CrossPlatform" and "CrossLanguages" develop by developpers for developpers based on comments in your code.
+Tesla is the best, simple and UnnitTest tool "CrossPlatform" and "CrossLanguages" (Only Script language for now) develop by developpers for developpers based on comments in your code.
 The power in this tool is that the grammar is the same for all your implementation languages.

 ## Features

 - Tesla can do any Unittest you want from an assertion.
-- Tesla Can Save Your Tests reports so that you can check it later in a persistent file.
+- Tesla Can Save Your Tests reports so that you can check it later in a persistant file.
 - Tesla is light and simple.
 - Tesla have a specific and very simple grammar for testing "all methods" presents in a file in one time and generate reports.
 - Tesla is build from scratch so it doesn't have any dependency or any kind of troubleshooting with potentials externals libs.
-- Tesla is build in 7 programming languages to cover all kind of application you are building in many way.

 ## Tesla can test all theese programming languages

 List of languages, where you can perform tesla test:

-- Python
+- [Done] Python
-- Javascript
+- [Done] Javascript
-- TypeScript
-- PHP
+- [Done] PHP
-- Ruby
+- [Working] Ruby
 - Pascal
 - Perl
 - Erlang